 This world is still changing in the wake of those events, and faster than ever.
 And while there are a number of ways to prepare for the upcoming economic downturn—from adopting a hiring model based on values rather than qualifications to working with a third-party IT staffing firm like Amzur—perhaps the most surefire way to handle hard times is to get ahead of the curve.

 So where are we headed?
 What’s the next big thing?
 Is it in energy, where a new wave of satellites could beam solar energy down to Earth?
 Is it AI-driven machine learning in hospitals, which can provide predictive analysis of prognosis and life expectancy?
 Or is it cleaner groundwater, the technology for which is already under development at the Department of Defense?

 Don’t forget: A recession is coming, whether it’s next month or next year.
 If you aren’t prepared, you could start losing talent you’re unable to effectively replace.
 But, with the right preparation, good partners, and a dash of innovation, your company could do more than simply weather the storm.
 You could come out on top.

-Sam Velu, vice president of Sales and Delivery at Amzur Technologies, is an industry veteran with over 20 years in the staffing business.
+Sam Velu, Head of IT Talent Acquisition at Amzur Technologies, is an industry veteran with over 20 years in the staffing business.
 At Amzur, Velu specializes in promoting high-quality and high-value technology services that optimize business growth.
 He values community and economic advancement, as shown when he served on the Hamilton Business District in Franklin, New Jersey, to attract new businesses to invest in the city.